phaustin/quantecon-example/book/docs/need_for_speed.md

     data stored in NumPy arrays.
 -   Pandas provides types and functions for empirical work (e.g., manipulating data).
--   Numba accelerates execution via JIT compilation --- we\'ll learn about this soon.
+-   Numba accelerates execution via JIT compilation --- we'll learn about this soon.

 ## The Need for Speed

-Now let\'s discuss execution speed.
+Now let's discuss execution speed.

 Higher-level languages like Python are optimized for humans.